danielpinto8zz6/c-cpp-compile-run/README.md

 * If you are on window you must install mingw

 ## How to use
-Make sure you have .c or .cpp file open and press "F6", this will compile the file
+Make sure you have .c or .cpp file open and press "F6", this will compile the file.
+If you want to register gcc/g++ path manually you can set it under settings.
+You can also set to save file before compiling.

 ## Extension Settings